Birth profile builder

 Train users to bring clearer questions into the divination tool so the resulting reading feels more focused and useful.

-Read Liu Yao guideConversion entry points
+Read Liu Yao guideReading choices

 Free layer